 - 3 tablespoons olive oil

-- 2-3 Hungarian wax peppers or 1-2 green Bell peppers
+- 2 to 3 Hungarian wax peppers or 1 to 2 green Bell peppers

 - 1 tablespoon. tomato paste

 - ¼ teaspoon hot red pepper flakes (optional)

 - 1 cup grated Turkish fresh kashar cheese, or other mild (yellow cheese)